lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

-⚠️ **DEPRECATED:** The component `ModalComposed` — which is currently necessary to distinguish the composed version of Modal from the simple one — is deprecated and will be removed in next major version: the composed Modal will supersede the [Simple Modal](#simple-modal-deprecated) variant.
+⚠️ **DEPRECATED:** The component `ModalComposed` — which is currently necessary to distinguish the composed version of Modal from the simple one — is deprecated and will be removed in the next major version: the composed Modal will supersede the [Simple Modal](#simple-modal-deprecated) variant.

 ### ModalComposed